Top tips on mentally preparing for university

 Being prepared and doing some research before you arrive is a fantastic way to calm your nerves.
 Get to know the London transport system a little, look into how you might travel to college and learn about your new area online.

 A lot of the hard graft of being mentally prepared comes down to feeling ready, but also being kind to yourself, RELAX❣️ everything is going to be okay.
-Don't worry, it's going to be a new experience for everyone and that you are not alone.
+Don't worry, it's going to be a new experience for everyone and you are not alone.
 Going to uni is the perfect opportunity for a fresh start and you'll be amazing 😌

 Written by Kirsty, Senior Rep from the Social Programme